A hot topic in biomedical sciences is converting white “bad” fat into brown “good” fat.

 The paper was posted yesterday in the excellent journal Nature Cell Biology from a team led by Dr. Chad Cowan and is entitled: White-to-brown metabolic conversion of human adipocytes by JAK inhibition.

-The authors conducted an elegant screen (see Figure 1a above) to look for molecules that could shift the fate of fat tissue produced from stem cells toward brown fat.
+The authors conducted an elegant screen (see Figure 1a above) to look for molecules that could shift the fate of adipose tissue produced from stem cells toward brown adipose.
 They found so-called JAK kinase inhibitors could do the trick in human cultured cells.

 This is heady stuff.